BurkovBA/BurkovBA.github.io/content/blog/2021-06-20-1/index.md

 Confidence intervals estimation
 -------------------------------

-t-Student's distribution can be helpful for [estimation of confidence intervals](https://en.wikipedia.org/wiki/Student%27s_t-distribution#Confidence_intervals) for the estimate of the mean.
+t-Student's distribution can be helpful for estimation of confidence intervals (see wikipedia [1](https://en.wikipedia.org/wiki/Student%27s_t-distribution#Confidence_intervals) and [2](https://en.wikipedia.org/wiki/Normal_distribution#Confidence_intervals)) for the estimate of the mean.

 Suppose that we need to calculate the range of reasonably probably values of mean $\hat{\mu}$ of our normal distribution.